splintered-reality/py_trees/py_trees/doc/terminology.rst

    tick
    ticks
    ticking
+      A key feature of behaviours and their trees is in the way they *tick*.
+A tick is merely an execution slice, similar to calling a function once, or executing a loop in a control program once.

       When a **behaviour** ticks, it is executing a small, non-blocking chunk of code that checks a variable or triggers/monitors/returns the result of an external action.